thepypros/thepypros.github.io/_posts/2018-01-15-Search-Engine.md

 for link in links:
     #Grabs the href attribute value
     href = link.get_attribute("href")
-    //Printing is not necessary, but makes it easier to see each link as it's being iterated on. print(href)
+    #Printing is not necessary, but makes it easier to see each link as it's being iterated on.
+    print(href)
     #Add each link to our results list
     results.append(href)
     browser.close()
     return results
 ```

 Finally, we can call our get_results() function and pass it any search term we desire.
 We could adapt the design to take command-line arguments, or pass in a list of search terms from a .csv file, but for now we'll keep it simple.